Andrei Sakharov: Political leader

 In 1988, Sakharov was given the International Humanist Award by the International Humanist and Ethical Union.
 He helped to initiate the first independent legal political organizations and became prominent in the Soviet Union's growing political opposition.
 In March 1989, Sakharov was elected to the new parliament, the All-Union Congress of People's Deputies and co-led the democratic opposition, the Inter-Regional Deputies Group.
 In November the head of the KGB reported to Gorbachev on Sakharov's encouragement and support for the coal miners' strike in Vorkuta.

 In December 1988, Sakharov visited Armenia and Azerbaijan on a fact-finding mission.
 He concluded, "For Azerbaijan the issue of Karabakh is a matter of ambition, for the Armenians of Karabakh, it is a matter of life and death".

 Death

 Soon after 9 p.m. on 14 December 1989, Sakharov went to his study to take a nap before preparing an important speech he was to deliver the next day in the Congress.
-His wife went to wake him at 11pm as he had requested but she found Sakharov dead on the floor.
+His wife went to wake him at 11 p.m. as he had requested but she found Sakharov dead on the floor.
 According to the notes of Yakov Rapoport, a senior pathologist present at the autopsy, it is most likely that Sakharov died of an arrhythmia consequent to dilated cardiomyopathy at the age of 68.
-He was interred in the Vostryakovskoye Cemetery in Moscow.
+He is interred in the Vostryakovskoye Cemetery in Moscow.